Vermunds/SkyrimSE-Mods/README.md

 2. Set up vcpkg: Follow the instructions in the [vcpkg GitHub repository](https://github.com/microsoft/vcpkg) to set up vcpkg on your system if it is not installed already.
    You have to provide the environment variable `VCPKG_ROOT` when configuring this project.
 It should point to the directory where vcpkg was installed (where `vcpkg.exe` is located).

+3. Set environment variables for automatic build copy (optional):
+   - Option 1: Set `SKYRIM_DATA_PATH` to the Skyrim Data folder (NOT the SKSE/Plugins folder!)
+   - Option 2: Set `MO_MODS_FOLDER_PATH` to the Mod Organizer mods folder

+   Both options cannot be set at the same time.

 4. Open the folder in Visual Studio **OR** configure and build the project using CMake:

    ```shell